hansake/Z80_Computer/photos/README.md

-Some photos of the Z80 computer board and test environment.
+Some photos of the Z80 computer board and test environment as well as Logic Analyzer output.